 A tentative touch of love has stolen all sense of reasoning and, Joe finds himself struggling to accept reality.
 Has the relationship born from a tentative indication of compassion reached the end?
 Can Emily ever make the boy understand, or will Joe’s utterance of love change everything?
 A mere tentative touch can evoke a sense of reasoning.

 A Sense Of Reasoning

 It wasn’t a mistake, she told herself.
-Things happen for a reason; he had given her so much, more than just his affections.
+Things happen for a reason; he had given her so much, more than just his affection.
 She couldn’t allow him to think it had only been a mistake; without him, she would never have found herself.
 No – there was something about the boy, something so unusual it hurt.
 She couldn’t allow herself to weaken – not now.
-If only he could understand that it was hopeless, that they had no choice.
-It would be a living hell for both of them, and that was the last thing she ever wanted.
+If only he could understand that it was hopeless.
+They had no choice.
+It would be a living hell for both of them; that was the last thing she ever wanted.

 Joe lifted his head, ‘You still love him, don’t you?’

 ‘You know I do,’ she replied sharply.